DOE 2017 Wind Market Reports Indicate Strong Wind Power Installation Trends and Falling Prices

-The U.S. Department of Energy (DOE) released three wind energy market reports demonstrating that as wind installations continue across the country and offshore wind farm projects move beyond the planning process, technology costs and wind energy prices continue to fall.
-The reports cover three market sectors: land-based utility scale, distributed, and offshore wind energy.
+The U.S. Department of Energy (DOE) released three wind energy market reports demonstrating that as wind installations continue across the country and offshore wind projects move beyond the planning process, technology costs and wind energy prices continue to fall.
+The reports cover three market sectors: land-based utility scale, distributed, and offshore wind.

 Highlights from this past year include larger, more powerful wind turbines and lower technology costs and wind power prices for on land and offshore applications, as well as U.S. distributed wind capacity crossing the 1 gigawatt (GW) threshold.